 - PayPal also charges a fixed rate for eligible non-profit organisation, which is 2.2%+$0.30

 - You would be delighted to know that PayPal also offers access to various credit and debit card transactions and the fees are:

 - In case of refunding the payment to your clients, PayPal will keep the rate same that you paid while recovering the money.

 - If you wish to withdraw the amount from your PayPal account to your bank account, debit card or credit card then the fees structure depends upon the country you are located in.
 Here are the fees structure for withdrawals:

 - For per day/transaction/week the withdrawal fees for debit cards is $5k.

 - The fees per transaction for bank accounts is $25k.

 Feeling heartbroken about the fees charged?
 Relax.

-Every problem has a solution, you can lower your PayPal fees!
+Every problem has a solution, you can lower your PayPal fees for receiving money!